YeDeming/THUTag/readme.md

 Part II  : How To Compile TagSuggest

-Part III : How To Run Cross-validation of THUTagSuggest
+Part III : How To Run Cross-validation of THUTag

 Part IV  : Input File Formats of Cross-validation

 Part V   : Output File Formats of Cross-validation

-Part VI  : How To Run UI && Testing a single passage of THUTagSuggest
+Part VI  : How To Run UI && Testing a single passage of THUTag

 Part VII : Input File Formats of UI && Testing a single passage